lenkiefer/lenkiefer.github.com/_posts/2017-05-25-week-in-review.md

 ![plot of chunk 05-25-2017-plot2](/img/Rfig/05-25-2017-plot2-1.svg)

 We can use [geofacet](https://github.com/hafen/geofacet) like we did [earlier this month]({% post_url 2017-05-22-geo-my-facet %}) to try an alternate layout for the plot.
-The plot below focuses on the 12-month percent change in house prices since 2005.
+The plot below focuses on the four-quarter percent change in house prices since 2005.
 It's the same data as above, just arranged differently.

 ![plot of chunk 05-25-2017-plot3](/img/Rfig/05-25-2017-plot3-1.svg)